Leonid95/discount-application/README.md

 # discount-application
 This is a web application where every user can see the information about actual discounts on groceries from different stores.
 Sorry, source directory was tomporarely removed from current repository.
-You can access source files through Google drive.
+You can access source files through Google drive using this link: https://drive.google.com/drive/folders/12a8axbx2uWKNktWqhqTsE_AWdOkfugP9?usp=sharing